-Similarly, a common theme in the feedback to the White Paper was to encourage CCPs to consider changes in their business operations and risk management practices to address any risks they may face in contingent scenarios.
-Some of the suggestions included: broader membership models to improve access to central clearing in the cash Treasury market; establishing new safeguards to address intraday risks under contingent circumstances; and amending practices to monitor the bilateral trading activity and credit risk management (e.g. margining and/or collateral) practices of its members.
+Similarly, a common theme in the feedback to the white paper was the need to encourage CCPs to consider changes in their business operations and risk management practices to address any risks they may face in contingency scenarios.
+Suggestions included broader membership models to improve access to central clearing in the cash Treasury market; the establishment of new safeguards to address intraday risks under contingent circumstances; and the amendment of practices to monitor the bilateral trading activity and credit risk management (margining and/or collateral, for example) practices of its members.